 - Direction of travel arrow: this is an extension of the index line to show you which direction of travel you need to take.

 - Compass scales: otherwise known as romer scales, these scales help you to measure distance and help you work out your six-figure grid reference.

 For a diagram of these features, the Ordnance Survey has created a guide.

-Before you begin to take your bearings, it’s important to make sure you’re using the correct north.
+Before you begin to take your bearings for map reading, it’s important to make sure you’re using the correct north.

 If you’re using an Ordnance Survey map, you’ll notice a section called North Points.
 For the purpose of navigation, you need to use grid north and magnetic north (you can ignore true north!)

 To take a bearing, you need to identify where you are on the map (point A) and where you want to go (point B).

 Make sure the map is on a flat surface and line up the edge of your compass with the line between point A and point B, making sure that the direction of travel arrow is pointing towards point B.